 An hour later she sat on the couch with her second coffee, milk and three sugars.
 She’d find him her damn self.
 She stirred slowly, pulling up Facebook.

 Nick’s tiny circle was ironclad.
 He wouldn’t have gone far.
 His oldest friend Kyle was married to Marissa.
 Marissa was besties with Kristy, whose husband died last year.
 Those five had been friends since elementary school, which made them exclusionary by nature.
 Marrying Nick in no way meant inclusion, even after Kristy’s husband’s cancer left her a spot.
 Even though she played nice and bought expensive wine and catered to Marissa’s gluten-free bullshit.

 Nick never defended her place among them, never.
 Though really, why did she care.
 If ‘remember whens’ were the lowest form of conversation then those four were world class losers.
 And who were they to judge her drinking?
 What else was there to do on the outskirts of every memory and inside joke?
 Babysit Kristy’s kids?
 Load Marissa’s dishwasher?

 Quit taking everything personally!
-Nick always said, refusing to see how they treated her.
+Nick always said, refusing to see.
 How Marissa side-eyed Kristy every time she spoke.
 How she never got invited anywhere without Nick, despite her efforts.

 “She invited you to that make-up thing!” he yelled.